 In 2006, the RDP Board of Directors adopted a vision for downtown Riverside, and a new mission for RDP to reflect that vision.
 The vision and mission drove the development of goals and a strategic plan for the future.
 The current strategic plan was adopted in December 2013 to cover the three year period from 2014 to 2016.
+An updated strategic plan for the three year period 2017 to 2019 will be prepared for approval by the RDP Board of Directors in December 2016.
+It is anticipated that there will be no substantive changes in the vision, mission or goals.

-RDP's vision for downtown Riverside is as follows: "Downtown Riverside is the regional destination for businesses and service industries.
+RDP's vision for downtown Riverside is that: "Downtown Riverside is the regional destination for businesses and service industries.
 With employment opportunities and attractive locations for growth, downtown Riverside is recognized for the quality of its cultural life, concentration of arts, educational programs, and urban living opportunities".

-RDP's mission is as follows: "The Riverside Downtown Partnership will promote, represent, and manage an environment to support downtown Riverside as a regional destination for economic, arts, cultural, and residential uses."
+RDP's mission is that: "The Riverside Downtown Partnership will promote, represent, and manage an environment to support downtown Riverside as a regional destination for economic, arts, cultural, and residential uses."

-RDP's goals and the basis of the current Strategic Plan are:
+RDP's goals are to: